 Don’t worry if you don’t have a professional camera.
 I am sure your smartphone has all options you need for taking a photo of the night sky.
 If you’re in doubt, watch some smartphone photographers on Instagram (like Oderwany) who show that limits are in your head and you just need to learn your gear well.

 First of all, you will need a tripod.
+Check this guide to the best travel tripods, you may find it helpful.
 Night photography requires long exposures and if you move the camera then, it will be blurred.

 Settings you’re aiming for are: